jjtheall/Omnipod-Dash/README.md

 ## Credits

-</b>Jack Theall</b>: Programmed entire application and created all documentation
+**Jack Theall**: Programmed entire application and created all documentation